VANatHeritage/AGOLBackupTools/README.md

 ArcGIS Pro python toolbox with tools for maintaining regular archives of ArcGIS Online feature service layers, including tools for location tracking feature service layers.

 To use:
-- Download a copy of this repository.
+- Download a copy of this repository (Code -> Download zip).
 - Open ArcGIS, go to: Catalog -> Toolboxes (right click) -> Add Toolbox.
 - Load toolbox file `AGOLBackupTools.pyt`.